1. What is the apprenticeship levy?

 5. How can you get more back than you pay in?

 The government will apply a 10% top-up to monthly funds entering levy paying employers’ online apprenticeship service accounts for apprenticeship training in England from May 2017.
 All funds entering a levy payer’s account will be increased, so every £1 will be increased to £1.10 in value.
 The amount an employer will receive each month is:-

 The fraction of the employer’s pay bill paid to their workforce resident in England

 A 10% top-up on that amount

 The levy will be paid to HM Revenue and Customs through the Pay As You Earn (PAYE) scheme and will apply to employers across the UK.
-Access to levy funds will be through a digital account via a new online (Digital Apprenticeship Service).
-Levy funds collected one month will appear on the DAS the following month and can be exchanged for vouchers to spend on training with an approved training provider.
+Access to levy funds will be through a new online apprenticeship service.
+Levy funds collected one month will appear on the online system the following month and can be exchanged for vouchers to spend on training with an approved training provider.

 Employer of 250 employees, each wtih a gross salary of £20k